scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/blog/to-become-more-human/index.md

 }
 ```

 You get the idea.
 These code snippets are terrible, but if developers' targets are runtime or the number of lines, this is the type of software that is incentivized.

-There is no shortage of impactful metrics directly correlating to my role's business value.
-My re:Invent sessions received CSAT (customer satisfaction) scores.
-Influenced revenue is another logic target, given I've only worked in customer-facing roles at AWS.
-These make perfect sense from a business perspective, but how do I define growth metrics for myself as a human being?
-This is a question that I've been dealing with for a while.
-It could be the wrong question to ask altogether.

-Over the years, I've sought personal validation and measured my worth through various metrics that, unfortunately, are deeply rooted in capitalism and vanity.
-To name a couple, the number of professional certifications (eight AWS ones alone) and quantity of GitHub commits (yes, I admit that I am beholden to the vanity of cultivating a lush wall of green squares).
-This mentality makes perfect sense for a corporate job but can be deeply damaging on a human level.
-At no other point in human history have we had unfettered access to data about ourselves as we do now.
-We can measure how seen we are with social media views, how much people approve of our thoughts via likes, how valuable we are with our incomes and contributions to our employers, etc. Perhaps even worse, we can also see these metrics for our peers.
-We choose these arbitrary metrics as our targets, and the wrong actions are incentivized.
-We build and optimize for these targets, and our humanity takes a backseat.
-No longer do we have time to gaze up at the stars, draw constellations, tell stories, have downtime and boredom, etc., as our ancient ancestors did.
-We've replaced this with incessant media consumption, working more than ever, and nonstop reminders that all the numbers that matter to us must keep going up.
+Goodhart's Law.

+## Vestigial Structures
 As the tech industry has narrowed its focus and investments on AI lately, I can't help but feel even less human.
 I'm constantly bombarded with the (likely) sensationalized idea that developers will soon be replaced.
 Programmers will become vestigial structures, casualties of the rise of AI agents, and ironically, the very source of data that will lead to our own demise.
 While I am skeptical about just how close humans are to achieving AGI (artificial general intelligence), there's no doubt that we are approaching a critical juncture in technological history.
 I'm also not convinced that we're considering the right metrics.

 ## Developer Productivity Is Not for You